econya/bulma-admin-rails/README.md

 # Bulma-Admin-Rails

+**Work in progress / needs to be done (update dependecies) - help welcome!**

-Very basic Rails5 app to showcase font-awesome, bulma 0.6, the bulma-admin template and some other goodies.
+Very basic Rails6 app to showcase [font-awesome](fontawesome.com), [bulma 0.6](bulma.io), the bulma-admin template and some other goodies.

-It uses the standard stack, besides application.scss no Rails fiddling, which also means turbolinks etc.
+It uses the standard stack as of Rails 5, besides application.scss no Rails fiddling, which also means included turbolinks etc.  However it does not use the webpacker/yarn empire.

 Most parts of the layout are taken from the [bulma-admin template](https://github.com/mazipan/bulma-admin-dashboard-template) of Irfan Maulana.